-For the 2013-2014 academic year, applications must be sumbitted online by January 15, 2013 at the latest.
-However, we have early application deadlines for those who would like to be considered for the first round of evaluations, for a decision in December, in certain cases. http://graduateinstitute.ch/home/admissions/application/application-procedure.html
+Applications must be submitted online by January 15 at the latest.
+However, we have early application deadlines for those who would like to be considered for the first round of evaluations, for a decision in December, in certain cases. http://graduateinstitute.ch/home/admissions/application.html.

 How many times can I apply to the Graduate Institute?

 There is no limited number of times.

 May I apply if I have not yet completed the degree I am working on?